Edward Olivares Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.5 K/9, the second-worst in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in the league.

-- The Athletics' 7.39 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 7.29 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow 55 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to give up 57 total home runs at a rate of 1.7 per game (most in baseball).

-- Waldichuk (0-2) takes the mound for the Athletics in his seventh start of the season.
-He's put together a 7.26 ERA in 31 2/3 innings pitched, with 25 strikeouts.
+- Miller (0-1 with a 3.52 ERA and 17 strikeouts in 15 1/3 innings pitched) gets the start for the Athletics, his fourth of the season.

-- His most recent time out was on Sunday against the Cincinnati Reds, when the lefty went 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- The righty's most recent appearance was on Wednesday against the Seattle Mariners, when he went seven scoreless innings without giving up a hit.

-- The 25-year-old has an ERA of 7.26, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents have a .307 batting average against him.
+- The 24-year-old has an ERA of 3.52, with 10 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .173 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.